 Modern steel and glass skyscrapers tower over squatter shacks.
 Street-food vendors compete with superb fine dining restaurants.
 Swarms of motorbikes joust daily with cars, taxis, and microbuses.

 Americans refer to New York as The Big Apple.
-Expatriates living in Indonesia often refer to Jakarta as the Big Durian after the exotic scents and flavors of the malodorous fruit that has skin like prickly armor and a soft, creamy, delicious center.
+Expatriates living in Indonesia refer to Jakarta as the Big Durian after the exotic scents and flavors of the malodorous Asian fruit – it has skin like prickly armor and a soft, creamy, delicious center.

 Jakarta is packed with fascination and interest for those who open their eyes and minds, do some prior research, are patient, and make the effort to explore.

 The public transport system is getting better, but the traffic is still fearsome, and Jakarta can be a difficult place for touring.

 While you may feel irritated from time to time, but the odds are you will look back on your visit to ‘The Big Durian’ as a great adventure